DemisGIT/RSMaude/README.md

 or

-- the ANIMA system ---a visual program explorer for Maude computations which is publicly available at [https://safe-tools.dsic.upv.es/anima/](https://safe-tools.dsic.upv.es/anima/).
+- in the ANIMA system ---a visual program explorer for Maude computations which is publicly available at [https://safe-tools.dsic.upv.es/anima/](https://safe-tools.dsic.upv.es/anima/).
 In ANIMA, system biologists can stepwise explore the computation space of a reaction system by expanding state transitions one at a time with a simple point-and-click interface, thereby producing an incremental visual representation of the whole computation tree w.r.t. a given initial state.
+To reproduce the examples of a gene regulatory network and its forward slicing in ANIMA, please select the preloaded examples GENE-REGULATION-RS and GENE-REGULATION-RS-FWD-SLICING, respectively.